-Mushroom Marsala Farro Bake – A meatless and hearty version to replace traditional chicken or veal Marsala.
-Swap out the farro for pasta if you like!
+Mushroom Marsala Farro Bake – A meatless and hearty one pan recipe that seamlessly replaces a traditional chicken or veal Marsala dinner.
+Swap out the farro for pasta if you’d like!

 If you go back to some of my earlier posts, you’ll notice that a) there is a serious paucity of mushroom recipes and b) I wasn’t a huge fan of mushrooms.
 This risotto sparked a change in my preferences and these marsala burgers solidified the change – mushrooms were a-OK!